Skip to content

 • worker: Start worker processes to consume queues

-• info: Display current backend implementation
+• info: Display current backend implementation and configuration details

 asyncmq info

-Displays the configured backend’s Python import path.
+Displays the configured backend’s Python import path (and settings module).

 asyncmq info